The Gran Turismo World Series Viewer's Guide

 Race Tactics: Things to look for

 Winning isn't just about being the fastest.
 It's also about strategy and selecting the right time during the race to pass your opponents.
-In this section, we look at different overtaking techniques that you might see employed by drivers during a race.
+In this section, we explore the various overtaking techniques drivers may use throughout a race.

 Overtaking on the track